amandoabreu/amandoabreu.github.io/_pages/fractional-cto.markdown

 In the past two years I've developed a method to <a href="https://www.pre-screen.dev/" target="_blank">attract and screen</a> above-average developers in a guerilla sort of way, in a very time efficient manner.
 I'll share this process with you.

 ### Notes for those just starting out
-When talking to first time founders at the beginning of a new project, it has come to my attention that many tend to overthink, over develop, and get their engineers to over engineer.
+When talking to first time founders at the beginning of a new project, it has come to my attention that many tend to overthink about the wrong questions, over develop, and get their engineers to over engineer.

-Over engineering means overspending.
-And also makes you slower.
-The market with inevitably force you to make changes.
+The right questions aren't obvious.
+Over engineering means overspending & affects your speed.
+The market will inevitably force you to make changes, and these need to be quick.
 I've seen many good people spend a lot of money on things no one ever needed or wanted.
 Proper validation is of tremendous importance, and unlike many CTOs, this is something I will help you with :)

 If you're starting something from scratch and don't have any code yet, the best decision you could make BY FAR is to get a fractional CTO at least as a one-time consultation to:

 - Go over your idea
+- Help you think about the right questions
-- Simplify it
+- Simplify your idea
 - Turn it into requirements that any developer can start working on
 - Decreasing time to market (because the market is <a target="_BLANK" href="https://amandoabreu.com/wrote/data-driven-decisions-explained-with-hamburgers/">very irrational</a>)
 - Gathering input from real life ongoing usage data